Ultralight dark matter detection with mechanical quantum sensors: Continuous force sensing with optomechanics

 Note in particular that at the SQL frequency $\omega = \omega_{\phi}$ we have the simple result \be S_{FF}^{M,SQL}(\omega = \omega_{\phi}) = 2 m_s \sqrt{(\omega_{\phi}^2 - \omega_s^2)^2 + \gamma^2 \omega_s^2}. \ee This equation demonstrates clearly the ideal case: resonant detection, with the signal and mechanical frequencies matching $\omega_{\phi} = \omega_s$.

 In the above, we have given our sensitivity curves based on the fundamental limits set purely by thermal and measurement-added noise.
-At low frequencies (below around $1~{\rm Hz}$, seismic noise starts to dominate over these two sources.
+At low frequencies (below around $1~{\rm Hz}$), seismic noise starts to dominate over these two sources.
 As discussed in the main text, seismic noise can in principle be subtracted by using sensors with different material compositions and making differential measurements, which can distinguish between the seismic noise.and equivalence-principle violating dark matter signal.
-To get some quantitative sense of the magnitude of seismic noise at low frequencies, we show the seismic contribution to the force noise PSD of a single sensor in figure \ref{figure-seismic}.
+To get some quantitative sense of the magnitude of seismic noise at low frequencies, we show a typical $1/f$ spectrum normalized to data taken by Jon Pratt at NIST, Gaithersburg in the plots in Figs. \ref{figure-noisecontribs}, \ref{figure-limits}.